 Genital Herpes Treatment

 Although there is no cure for genital herpes, certain medications may prevent or lower the number of outbreaks.
-Taking antiherpetic medicines every day can decrease the risk of spreading the infection to your sexual partner(s).
+Antiherpetic medicines can decrease the risk of spreading the infection to your sexual partner(s).

 If your pap test for STIs is negative, it does not mean that you do not have a herpes infection.
-Herpes simplex virus is rarely detected by PCR.
+PCR rarely detects the herpes simplex virus.
 The best way to confirm HSV diagnosis is to test blood to detect IgM (early antibodies) and IgG (late antibodies).
 You can get tested for herpes at the Buckhead Clinic or seek medical help if you have symptoms of herpes.